Georgia State vs. Texas State NCAA Football Odds, Plays and Insights | October 23, 2021

 - Georgia State has three wins against the spread in six games this year.

-- This season, the Panthers won ATS in their only game as a favorite of 10.5 points or more.
+- The Panthers covered the spread in their only game when favored by 10.5 points or more.

 - Georgia State's games this year have gone over the total in five out of six opportunities (83.3%).

-- When Georgia State amasses over 411.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Georgia State piles up more than 411.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Panthers have nine giveaways this season, while the Bobcats have 10 takeaways .
+- This year, the Panthers have nine turnovers, one fewer than the Bobcats have takeaways (10).

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.